abhiwand/atk/doc/source/dev_plug.rst

-Query plugins (plugins that are subclasses of QueryPlugin) that need to return large amounts of data to the user will be automatically paged in the same way that other |TA| components handle pagination.
+Query plugins (plugins that are subclasses of QueryPlugin) that need to return large amounts of data to the user will be automatically paged in the same way that other |PACKAGE| components handle pagination.

 Logging and Error Handling
 ==========================

-Errors that occur while running a plug-in will be trapped and reported in the same way that internal errors within the |TA| are normally trapped and reported.
+Errors that occur while running a plug-in will be trapped and reported in the same way that internal errors within the |PACKAGE| are normally trapped and reported.

 Defaulting Arguments